RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 />

 4. To end the process, it is a good practice to review that the Application Key is properly associated with this device.
-The Application Key can be verified in the **KEYS(OTAA)** tab as shown in Figure 46.
+The Application Key can be verified in the **KEYS(OTAA)** tab, as shown in **Figure 46**.

 <rk-img